 The undergraduate degree prepares tomorrow’s entrepreneurs for the difficult financial, ethical, legal and global competitive challenges of the future.
 The Jim Moran School’s programs will maximize a student’s ability to analyze and respond effectively to these issues, improve critical thinking and build up the discipline needed to compete in today’s challenging and potentially lucrative field of entrepreneurship.

-The majors housed within the Jim Moran School of Entrepreneurship are both limited-access and limited-enrollment programs.
+Admission to the Jim Moran School of Entrepreneurship is limited-access.
 To be admitted, students must have:

 - Cumulative GPA on all college work of at least 2.70

 - Completion of all required prerequisites coursework with at least a grade of C minus or better (see below)

 - Submission of a completed application prior to the posted deadline

 Students, including transfer students, must apply by the posted deadline and be committed to the 2-year curriculum (no courses are guaranteed to be offered in the summer).
 Admission decisions will be based on academic achievement, evidence of prior entrepreneurial activity, and a compelling essay describing why you want to be an entrepreneur.
 Students must complete the admission requirements for this limited access program no later than the end of their sophomore year in order to be considered for admission to the major.

 Prerequisite coursework required prior to admission (15 hours):

 - ECO X013 (3) Principles of Macroeconomics

 - MAC 1105 (3) College Algebra or higher math